-Some people with e.g. cerebral palsy are unable to use physical controllers such as buttons and joysticks but are still able to make intentional hand movements.
-HandShake uses a pair of BBC Micro:bits to enable triggers to be sent to switchable communication software to enable speech to be composed.
+Some people are unable to use physical controllers such as buttons and joysticks but are still able to make intentional hand movements.
+HandShake uses a pair of BBC micro:bits to enable triggers to be sent to switchable communication software to enable speech to be composed.
 A trigger is sent to the communications device when the user moves a hand above an adjustable threshold of acceleration.

 This project was presented at the 2018 Communication Matters conference and will appear in their journal sometime in 2019.
 Almost all gesture recognition software focuses on the user replicating a predefined gesture, such as a swipe or sign-language.
 This is not practical for the students that I work with at Beaumont College who have cerebral palsy (CP).

-The latest HandShake hardware is based on the BBC Micro:bit.
-One Micro:bit is worn on the wrist and a second is connected to a laptop or communications device.
-When a gesture is made, the motion is detected by the Micro:bit on the wrist.
-This Micro: bit uses its radio to signal the Micro:bit connected to the laptop.
-This Micro:bit then triggers an event on the laptop through the USB cable connected to the laptop.
+The latest HandShake system uses the BBC micro:bit.
+One microbit is worn on the wrist and a second is connected to a laptop or communications device.
+When a gesture is made, the motion is detected by the microbit on the wrist.
+This microbit uses its radio to signal the microbit connected to the laptop.
+This microbit then triggers an event on the laptop through the USB cable connected to the laptop.
 The trigger can also be used as switch to control communications software, such as Smartbox’s Grid software.
 Thanks to Sensory Software for giving me a licence for this software to allow me to test the hardware with it.

 For initial testing, we asked two of the students at Beaumont to operate a light through gesture.
 Please see the video below.

-The advantage of using the Micro:bit is that somebody else makes them!
+The advantage of using the microbit is that somebody else makes them!
 Rather than my having to construct my own kludge, somebody else has kindly made a board which has all the widgets I need.
-The Micro:bit boards are around £12 each.
+The microbit boards are around £12 each.
 You need two for this project.
-Instructions on how to make your own fashionable wrist holder for a Micro:bit from a £3 iPod arm band are here.
-All of the code and a manual showing how to replicate the system can be found on my GitHub site at: https://github.com/hardwaremonkey/microbit
+Instructions on how to make your own fashionable wrist holder for a microbit from a £3 iPod arm band are here.
+All of the code and a manual showing how to replicate the system can be found on my GitHub site at: https://github.com/hardwaremonkey/microbit_assistive_technology

 The system was designed when Grid 2 and Windows 8 were in fashion.
 To enable the system to trigger Grid 2, we needed to use a Leostick plugged into the communication device, pretending to be a physical keyboard.
 I could not get Grid 2 to respond to software signals from my script.
 I needed to get the Leostick to send pretend keystrokes to Grid 2.

-The Leostick technology guarantees that the system will work with any software though, so I’m happy that I spent the time getting this working.
+The Leostick technology guarantees that the system will work with any software, so I’m happy that I spent the time getting this working.